Happening with RFID?

 billion tags would be produced in 2010.
 No doubt it is easier to make

-projections than sales (especially in the post Q4 2008 economy).
+projections than sales.
 The reality is

 that it takes time to develop and implement end to end enterprise-class RFID